AlexaCRM/alexacrm.github.io/datapress/getting-started.md

 :::note

-If you did not set the **ICDS_AUTH_KEY**, it will be generated after connection.
+If you did not set the **ICDS_AUTH_KEY**, it will be generated automarically.
 However, you must set the **ICDS_FORM_AUTH_KEY** yourself.
-You can also change both of these keys without losing connection.
-The length of the keys should not be less than 32 characters.
+You can also change either of these keys without disconnecting.
+The keys should be at least 32 characters long.
 If you define them in your **wp-config.php** file, these file values will take precedence.

 :::